Easy-to-read medicine information about the intra-uterine device (IUD) – what is it, how is it inserted and possible side effects.

 The intra-uterine device, or IUD, is a form of contraception that prevents pregnancy.

 - An IUD is a small, T-shaped plastic device that is inserted into your uterus (womb) and has a plastic string tied to the end which hangs down through the cervix into the vagina.

-- It is referred to as a long-acting form of contraception, which means that once it is inserted you don't have to remember about it every day or every time you have sex.
+- It is a long-acting form of contraception, which means that once it is inserted you don't have to remember about it every day or every time you have sex.